 Other router manufacturers follow a similar path to the SSID.
 Check the website of your router manufacturer or the Router Manual for more details.

-- Reconnect your devices using the new Wi-Fi SSID.
+- Reconnect all your wireless devices using the new WiFi SSID.

 Aside from choosing a unique WiFi SSID, having good network security is a must.
 Use Trend Micro Home Network Security to protect your sensitive and financial data from hacking, phishing, and other risky remote connections.